 Day 2 will start in a similar manner to Day 1.
-You will be assisted with AM care, dressed, and seated in your recliner by breakfast.
+You will be assisted with AM care, dressed and seated in your recliner by breakfast.
 Your surgeon and/or physician's assistant will visit you.

-It would be helpful if your "coach" participates in therapy.
-Please remember to walk as much as possible throughout the day without assistance only if your physical therapist has assessed you to be safe, and able to walk independently.
+It would be helpful if your coach participates in therapy.
+Please remember to walk as much as possible throughout the day without assistance only if your physical therapist has assessed you to be safe and able to walk independently.

-Your "coach" should always accompany you.
+Your coach should always accompany you.

-Throughout the day, you should continue to practice your "ankle pumps", use your incentive spirometer every hour, as well as your cough and deep breathing exercises.
-Your "massaging sleeves" should be on both legs when you are in your bed idle or sleeping.
+Throughout the day, you should continue to practice your ankle pumps, use your incentive spirometer every hour, and do your cough and deep breathing exercises.
+Your massaging sleeves should be on both legs when you are in your bed idle or sleeping.